amolgawai/emacsadventures/README.md

 ## Misc.
   * When using emacs server in the background, if you need to close it use `M-x save-buffers-kill-emacs`
+  * auto-insert and ivy conflict when using auto-insert, ivy appears to be stuck at tags, press C-M-J to exit prompt

 ## To Try
 * pacckages by the author of ivy for fast buffer, window movements
 * beacon-mode -> highlight temporarily when moving through buffer